HELOC vs Cash-Out Refinance: Which One is Better in 4 Situations

 Variable interest rate

-Easy access to funds could lead to a large debt burden
+Easy access to funds could lead to treating your home like a piggy bank

 Cash-Out Refinance Advantages

-Get a large amount of cash at a relatively low rate
+Get a large amount of cash at a relatively low interest rate

-Potential to improve the terms on your existing first mortgage
+Potential to improve the terms of your existing first mortgage

 Only one payment each month